kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 #### **Applications of Collaborative Filtering**

-1. **E-Commerce**: Suggesting products based on purchase history or user ratings.
+1. **E-Commerce**: Suggesting products based on purchase history or customer ratings.
 2. **Streaming Services**: Recommending movies, music, or TV shows based on user preferences.
 3. **Social Media**: Suggesting friends, groups, or content based on shared interests or behaviors.
 4. **Online Education**: Proposing courses or study materials based on interactions and ratings.